Neel-108/niti-legal-reasoning-system/README.md

 # NITI - Legal Reasoning System for Lawyers

 NITI is a prompt-based AI reasoning system built for licensed lawyers practising in India.
+It is an upgrade of my existing system SAMAI.
 It performs structured risk analysis on contracts and legal documents, conducts doctrinal legal research, and surfaces issues with counter-views and confidence ratings without crossing into legal advice or drafting.

 Current version: **1.7.2** | May 2026